 Deck Ups are a great freestyle drill to help you feel the full potential of your pull.
 Facing the pool wall, place your hands on the deck of the pool and pull yourself up and out of the pool.
 Make sure to fully extend your arms and complete about 5 to 10 reps.
 Then begin swimming once again, really focusing on your pulling action.
-During freestyle, your pull should feel very similar to how they did during the Deck Ups.
-Or, just add a Deck-Up between each lap for improved feel for the pull.
+During freestyle, your pull should feel very similar to the Deck Up action.
+Or, just add a Deck Up between each lap for improved feel for the pull.

 For a Higher Kick